 At the moment, this option is available to credit cardholders, but soon it will include anyone with a line of credit with Wells Fargo (student loan, personal loan, mortgage, or car loan).
 To participate in a free program, you need to access it through the bank’s app on your tablet or smartphone.

 The free score is available to anyone with a consumer credit account.

 Even though FICO is the most widely used credit score system, it is helpful to know your score according to other reputable systems.
 Below is a list of four credit cards that provide other free credit scores.

 Capital One scoring system offers VantageScore 3.0, and the scoring system is called CreditWise.
 Anyone can sign in and access this credit score online or through their mobile app.

 On TD CreditView online dashboard, you can get current information on your credit history.
 The credit score they use is VantageScore.

 At US Bank, cardholders can view their Experian credit score when they log on to their online accounts.

-Finally, as a USAA Bank member or credit card holder, you are eligible to receive daily credit monitoring from Experian based on VantageScore 3.0.
-In addition, you can view both your current score and past scores, and you will receive an alert whenever there is a change on your credit file.
+Finally, as a USAA Bank member or credit cardholder, you are eligible to receive daily credit monitoring from Experian based on VantageScore 3.0.
+You can also view both your current score and past scores, and you will receive an alert whenever there is a change on your credit file.

 With all these free opportunities to check your credit score, you have no excuse to remain oblivious of it.
 Depending on your bank or credit card, you can get a FICO or other credit score and know where you are at even today.